 My paternal great-grandfather, William Lerwill, sold his clocks here in the later part of the

 19th c.
 His older two sons were also greatly involved in his business of clock-making, and the

 third son was the one who had the task of taking the goods by cart from Milk Street to

 market in the 1890s, before he joined up as a regular soldier.

 The market hall was bombed and gutted in 1940 by a German

 incendiary bomb.
-It was still in use however, although roofless until the
+It remained in use however, although roofless, until the

 first redevelopment of the Bull Ring (see below under Regeneration) swept it away in the early 1960s.